Busty Heart: Career

 Busty Heart appeared in the film The Dictator; she plays the role of Etra, one of the titular dictator's bodyguards who uses her breasts as weapons.
 She appeared in the 2017 movie Deported as Paul's wife.
 She has also appeared in the E! television series Botched.

 Since 1996, she has operated Busty Heart's Place, a strip club located in Turtlepoint, Pennsylvania.

 Lawsuit

 In July 1996, Bennie Casson filed a $100,000 lawsuit against Busty Heart; he alleged that she had slammed her breasts into his head during a strip club performance, aggravating a previous neck injury of his.
-The lawsuit was dismissed in 1999 after Casson was unable to find legal representation; he committed suicide soon afterward.
+The lawsuit was dismissed in 1999 after Casson was unable to find legal representation; he died by suicide soon afterward.